 If you’re ready to tackle the underlying health issues that triggered your thyroid disease, you can read my book, The Thyroid Connection.

 Remember that achieving optimal health is a journey, and each person’s path is unique.
 This is particularly true for Hashimoto’s, which can involve many different interconnected factors.
-Whether you’re just starting out or you’re well on your way, know that there are resources and support available.
+Whether you’re just starting out or well on your way, know that resources and support are available.
 With enough knowledge and commitment, you can find the solution that works for you.

 Beat Hashimoto’s Symptoms for Good!